Merzasphor/MWSE/docs/source/types/niAmbientLight.md

 ### `references`

+*Read-only*.
 The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.

 **Returns**: